AkashB22/webScrapingServer/README.md

   You can save all articles month-wise to your db.

 Note:
-1. The Hindu server seems to reject request by sending(status- 429) due to the limitation of request send within a period of them.
-You will get partial datas.
+1. The Hindu server seems to reject request by sending(status- 429) due to the limitation of request send within a period of time.
+You will get to save only partial data sometimes.